- Only account administrators can set up overtime pay rates.

 - Make the change(s):

-- To change the setting name or which employee(s) the setting applies to: At the top right of the setting name, click the three dots > Edit.
+- To change the setting name or which team member(s) the setting applies to: At the top right of the setting name, click the three dots > Edit.

 - To change the rule(s) associated with the setting, click the setting name, then click the blue rule name.